MirisWisdom/Albumin/doc/album.md

 ![chapters](./chapters.svg)

-To activate this mode, the given records file must have a **YouTube Video URL** in its **first line**.
-Of course, the YouTube video in question must have chapters set for it.
+To activate this mode, the given records file should simply contain the **YouTube Video URL**.
+Of course, the YouTube video in question must contain chapters.

-If Gunloader cannot infer any chapters, it will resort to parsing the tracks specified in the records file if any are available.